 In 2021, I won the election to the global governing council of ACCA, one of the world’s leading professional bodies representing 233,000 members.
-I was also selected as a member and sit in the Technical Committe of ICAEW's Corporate Finance Faculty, contributing to policy development and responding to consultations by governments, regulators and other professional bodies.
+I was also appointed as a member and sit in the Technical Committe of ICAEW's Corporate Finance Faculty, contributing to policy development and responding to consultations by governments, regulators and other professional bodies.

 Immigrating to the UK as a graduate, my career started in 2002 and after qualifying as a chartered certified accountant in 2007, I joined Deloitte Corporate Finance.
 In 2016, in an entrepreneurial move, I joined the leadership team of a start up consultancy, Frontier Partners.
 I currently serve as a Partner and Head of Transactions of the firm.